 Feature Film Award

-Presented alongside several Audience Awards, AFF was the first Australian film festival to create a juried prize for best feature film.
-Our jury values idiosyncratic voices, bold storytelling, creative risk-taking and overall fabulous films.
+AFF was the first Australian film festival to recognise accomplishment through a juried prize for best feature fiction and documentary film.
+Our Competition Jury values idiosyncratic voices, bold storytelling, creative risk-taking and overall fabulous films.

-The AFF Audience Awards are voted for by film-goers, giving everyone who comes to the Festival a chance to champion their favourite films.
-There are three Audience Awards, in categories for feature fiction, documentary, and short film.
+The AFF Audience Awards are voted for by film-goers, giving everyone who comes to the festival a chance to champion their favourite films.
+There are three Audience Awards, in categories for feature fiction, documentary and short film.
 All films in AFF 2023 are eligible for the AFF Audience Awards.

-In 2020 AFF introduced the Change Award for positive social or environmental impact celebrates cinema that expresses a desire to live in new ways.
+In 2020 AFF introduced the Change Award for positive social or environmental impact through cinema expressing a desire to live in new ways.
 The Change Award celebrates the feature that best demonstrates these values.
-In 2022, the Change Award is sponsored by Zambrero.
+The winning filmmaker will receive prize money of $5,000.